datacarpentry/image-processing/_episodes/02-image-basics.md

 Rather than loading it from a file, we will generate this example using numpy.

 ~~~
-#set the random seed so we all get the same matrix
+# set the random seed so we all get the same matrix
 pseudorandomizer = np.random.RandomState(2021)
-#create a 4 X 4 checkerboard of random colours
+# create a 4 × 4 checkerboard of random colours
-checkerboard = pseudorandomizer.randint(0,255,size=(4,4,3)
+checkerboard = pseudorandomizer.randint(0, 255, size=(4, 4, 3))
-                                       )
-#restore the default map as you show the image
+# restore the default map as you show the image
 fig, ax = plt.subplots()
 plt.imshow(checkerboard)
-#display the arrays
+# display the arrays
 print(checkerboard)
 ~~~
 {: .language-python}